 4. BACKUP PLANS (AND ASSISTANCE)

 Understanding the Plan A, Plan B, Plan C-section potential outcomes is IMPORTANT.
-We’re all planning on having a safe and healthy birth — that’s one reason why we’re choosing a midwife, after all — but birth is as simple as it is complicated.
-And that can turn a low-risk birth into a high-risk birth in a moment.
+All birthing folks are planning on having a safe and healthy birth — that’s one reason why we’re choosing a midwife, after all — but birth is as simple as it is complicated.
+Most of the time (as my midwife once told me) a woman can birth all alone on an island and have a normal, uncomplicated birth.
+BUT, birth can turn in a moment (like a baby!).

 5. STATS AND NUMBERS